AuburnSports - Tracking the transfers

 Incoming (3): TFr.
 Keldric Faulk, TFr.
 Brenton Williams, TFr.
 Wilky Denaud

-The Skinny: Auburn still needs a lot of help at this position and will likely pursue several more players from the portal, especially pass rushers.
+The Skinny: Auburn has strengthened here but could still use a pass rusher the caliber of a Derick Hall or Eku Leota.
 Faulk was a key late addition and McAllister is a big, physical Jack linebacker that could be a standout on the strongside.
 Brooks needs to take a big step forward in the offseason.
 It wouldn’t be surprising to see two of the three true freshmen to play right away considering the lack of depth.

 INSIDE LINEBACKER